What is acupuncture?

 Is acupuncture painful?

 Acupuncture is not painful as the needles are smooth, rounded at the tip, and thinner than a human hair.
-Sensations felt can including tingling, achiness, warmth, distension, heaviness, or lightness.
+Sensations felt can include tingling, achiness, warmth, distension, heaviness, or lightness.
 Many people find acupuncture relaxing and often fall asleep during treatment.

 What is cosmetic acupuncture?